typekit/webfontloader/README.md

       }
     };

-**FYI:** Typekit's own JavaScript is built using the WebFont Loader library and already provides all of the same font event functionality.
+**FYI:** Typekit's own JavaScript is built using the Web Font Loader library and already provides all of the same font event functionality.
 If you're using Typekit, you should use their embed codes directly unless you also need to load web fonts from other providers on the same page.

 ## Browser Support

 Every web browser has varying levels of support for fonts linked via `@font-face`.
-WebFont Loader determines support for web fonts is using the browser's user agent string.
+Web Font Loader determines support for web fonts is using the browser's user agent string.
 The user agent string may claim to support a web font format when it in fact does not.
 This is especially noticeable on mobile browsers with a "Desktop" mode, which usually identify as Chrome on Linux.
 In this case a web font provider may decide to send WOFF fonts to the device because the real desktop Chrome supports it, while the mobile browser does not.
-The WebFont Loader is not designed to handle these cases and it defaults to believing what's in the user agent string.
-Web font providers can build on top of the basic WebFont Loader functionality to handle these special cases individually.
+The Web Font Loader is not designed to handle these cases and it defaults to believing what's in the user agent string.
+Web font providers can build on top of the basic Web Font Loader functionality to handle these special cases individually.

-If WebFont Loader determines that the current browser does not support `@font-face`, the `inactive` event will be triggered.
+If Web Font Loader determines that the current browser does not support `@font-face`, the `inactive` event will be triggered.

 When loading fonts from multiple providers, each provider may or may not support a given browser.
-If WebFont Loader determines that the current browser can support `@font-face`, and *at least* one provider is able to serve fonts, the fonts from that provider will be loaded.
+If Web Font Loader determines that the current browser can support `@font-face`, and *at least* one provider is able to serve fonts, the fonts from that provider will be loaded.
 When finished, the `active` event will be triggered.

 For fonts loaded from supported providers, the `fontactive` event will be triggered.
 For fonts loaded from a provider that *does not* support the current browser, the `fontinactive` event will be triggered.